-Headspace is the term used within the food industry to refer to the residual air that is within a closed or sealed packet.
+Headspace is the term used within the food industry to refer to the residual air within a sealed packet.
 The air that remains in the packet is sometimes normal air.
 Other times, a mix of gases is used instead of air to extend the shelf life of food.

-Typical headspace gases include nitrogen (N2), carbon dioxide (CO2) or carbon monoxide (CO2), these are also called modified atmosphere packaging (MAP) gases.
+Typical headspace gases include nitrogen (N2), carbon dioxide (CO2), or carbon monoxide (CO2), these are also called modified atmosphere packaging (MAP) gases.

-Headspace Analysis is the technical test undertaken to determine gas levels with the food packaging.
+Headspace analysis is the technical test to determine gas levels within the food packaging.
 Performing this test accomplishes the following:

 - Ensures the food packaging production line is operating as expected.

-- Provides a quantitative quality control key figure of merit.
+- Provides a quantitative quality control key figure.

-- Ensures the packaging is sound and not compromised with pin holes or poor adhesion.
+- Ensures the packaging is not compromised with pin holes or poor adhesion.

-When air is replaced with a gas mix (i.e CO2, N2 or CO) during food packaging, this process is called Modified Atmosphere Packaging (MAP).
+When air is replaced with a gas mixture (i.e CO2, N2, or CO) during food packaging, this process is called modified atmosphere packaging (MAP).

 MAP technology extends shelf life by reducing oxidation and spoilage of perishable food and beverage products.